 San Marzano tomatoes are named for where they originate, the Campania region of southern Italy above the “toe” of the “boot”.
 Valle del Sarno is the valley where the recognized and protected variety is grown.
 The reason for this strict preference is the soil – a rich volcanic soil from Mount Vesuvius – that gives the tomato its distinct richness and depth of flavor.
 In fact, they are the only tomato that can be used for a true, recognized Neapolitan pizza!
 People who have tasted the native tomatoes grown in the volcanic soils claim that they can tell the difference between tomatoes grown there and those grown elsewhere, even if it is similar soils.

 San Marzano tomatoes are thinner with a pointier end than Roma tomatoes, with a noticeably richer and mildly sweeter flavor.
 It has a thinner skin with fewer seeds and a meatier flesh than the Roma, with a higher pectin content that produces the thicker sauces it is famous for.
 This famous variety was developed from traditional breeding of three Italian tomatoes in the late 1800s; the King Umberto, Fiaschella and the Fiascona.
-Only the King Umberto tomato is still grown, and we offer it!
+Only the King Umberto tomato is still grown!

 San Marzano tomatoes have been commercially popular since around 1875 when the first cannery was built to pack and ship these jewels across Italy and Europe.
 The popularity of the San Marzano declined during the 1970s as hybrids gained popularity for their thicker skins and tolerance of machine harvesting and marketability, but saw a resurgence in the late 1990s as people realized the flavor that had been lost with the original.
 Of 27 cultivars being grown in the Valle del Sarno area in the early 1990s, only 2 were selected as being the most representative of the traditional San Marzano.
 In 1996 the European Union granted Protected Designation of Origin status to the San Marzano tomato.